The Clear Edge

 • Total: 6.7 hours weekly minimum

-This feels necessary.
+This coordination feels necessary in the moment.
 But compared to delivery value:

 • Your delivery rate: $400/hour